Climbing In the Wind River Range -

 Still new to rock climbing?
 There are some fun learning spots for beginners, including Stonehenge, a playground of 10 to 40-foot boulders the whole family can conquer.
 Lizard Rocks, a short 15-minute drive from Pinedale, is full of granite buttresses begging to be climbed.
 Both of these beautiful prospects are ideal for practicing until you can hang with the pros on the Wind River Range.

-Cirque of the Towers, Wind River Range - Pinedale, WY
+Cirque of the Towers Pinedale WY

 Cirque of the Towers